jozavala-msft/data-accelerator/FAQ.md

    ```
    docker image prune -af
    ```
+## View output within a docker container
-## ssh into the container to view output in case you have specified that in your flow
+You can view files within a container by using SSH to connect into the container.
+This is useful to view output in case you have specified that in your flow.
  - If you wish to view data from output
    ```
    docker exec -it dataxlocal /bin/bash